 Environmental health practitioner

-Environmental health practitioners use their scientific and technical ability to ensure people can live, work and play in safe, healthy environments
+Environmental health practitioners use their scientific and technical skills to ensure that people can live, work and play in environments that are safe and healthy

-As an environmental health practitioner (EHP), you'll develop, implement and enforce health policies using specialist technical skills and knowledge to maintain and safeguard standards relating to people's health and wellbeing.
+As an environmental health practitioner (EHP), you'll develop, implement and enforce health policies using specialist knowledge to maintain and safeguard standards relating to people's health and wellbeing.

-Depending on your employer, your role may involve close liaison with officers from council departments, as well as with the Health and Safety Executive (HSE).
+Depending on your employer, you'll often coordinate with council departments and national regulators like the Health and Safety Executive (HSE).

-Alternative job titles include officer, specialist, adviser, educator, consultant, manager or enforcement officer.
+Alternative job titles include officer, specialist, adviser, consultant, manager, educator or enforcement officer.

 Types of environmental health practitioner